 Many of us experience a profound sense of wellbeing when we visit a garden.
 In fact, connecting visitors to nature in this and many other ways is central to Wave Hill’s mission as a public garden and cultural center.
 With this in mind, we are evaluating our wellness programs this fall, looking for ways to enrich that feeling of wellbeing.
 Focusing on the outdoor experience, Yoga sessions will run through September, and Tai Chi Chuan through October, then return in springtime.
-Meditative Woodland Walks will continue to take place outdoors each spring and fall, and we’ll continue our tradition of offering a free session of Meditation the day after Thanksgiving.
+Meditative Woodland Walks will continue to take place outdoors each spring and fall—September 11, October 2 and November 6.
+Also continuing is our tradition of offering a free session of Meditation the day after Thanksgiving.
 Wellness Workshops—making soaps and remedies this summer and honey infusions this fall—will continue to be feature of wellness programming each season.

 Registration opens onsite at 9:30AM in the Perkins Visitor Center.
 Tai Chi and Hatha Yoga: $25/Wave Hill Member $15.
 Fees include admission to the grounds.
 Advance registration receives a $2 discount.